 Chevrolet Corvette C8 Grand Sport

-The Chevrolet Corvette C8 Grand Sport is expected to arrive for the 2023 model year to assume its rightful place in the eighth-generation Corvette family.
+The Chevrolet Corvette C8 Grand Sport was planned to launch for the 2023 model year to assume its rightful place in the eighth-generation Corvette family.
 However, GM Authority has reason to believe that the C8 Grand Sport will actually not come to market.
 Instead, its place will be taken by the Corvette C8 E-Ray.

 The Grand Sport, or GS, is expected to combine the drivetrain from the C8 Stingray with the chassis improvements and lightweighting from the C8 Z06.

 No photos of the Corvette C8 Grand Sport are currently available.
 We will update this section one we get the very first spy shots.

 GM Authority expects the Corvette C8 Grand Sport to be powered by the same naturally-aspirated 6.2L V8 LT2 engine as in the C8 Corvette Stingray, but tuned to be slightly more powerful, making about 510 horsepower and 490 pound-feet of torque (compared to the 495 horsepower and 470 pound-feet of torque in the Stingray with the Z51 Performance Package).